How Manchester's staff, students and alumni are helping to combat the impact of COVID-19

 Staff share their experiences of working at Manchester Royal Infirmary during COVID-19.

-The fund, established by the University, will go to students experiencing financial hardship as a result of the pandemic.
+The fund, established by the University, helps students experiencing financial hardship as a result of the pandemic.

 Manchester law students are volunteering their services during the holidays to help people affected by coronavirus.